cyverse/irods-adm/coding-standards-bash.md

 ## File Extensions

 An executable Bash script should not have an extension.
-A Bash file acting as a library for other Bash files should have the standard `.sh` extension.
+A Bash file acting as a library for other Bash files should have the customary `.sh` extension.
 This makes it easy to differentiate between libraries and scripts.

 ## SUID/SGID